yelizerbas/boekenzoeker/README.md

 * 🚧 werk in uitvoering.

-* 🙈 wen .gitignore-bestand toevoegen of bijwerken.
+* 🙈 een .gitignore-bestand toevoegen of bijwerken.

 * 📦️ gecompileerde bestanden of pakketten toevoegen of bijwerken.